AeniParmar/AeniParmar/README.md

 ---

 🎓 **Computer Engineering Graduate** from Government Engineering College, Bhavnagar
-📍 Based in Ahmedabad, Gujarat | Originally from Surat
+📍 Based in Surat, Gujarat
 💡 Passionate about transforming data into meaningful insights

 ---